Well drilling

 Well drilling is the process of drilling a hole in the ground for the extraction of a natural resource such as ground water, brine, natural gas, or petroleum, for the injection of a fluid from surface to a subsurface reservoir or for subsurface formations evaluation or monitoring.
 Drilling for the exploration of the nature of the material underground (for instance in search of metallic ore) is best described as borehole drilling.

 The earliest wells were water wells, shallow pits dug by hand in regions where the water table approached the surface, usually with masonry or wooden walls lining the interior to prevent collapse.
 Modern drilling techniques utilize long drill shafts, producing holes much narrower and deeper than could be produced by digging.

 Well drilling can be done either manually or mechanically and the nature of required equipment varies from extremely simple and cheap to very sophisticated.

+In many jurisdictions, drilling activities are regulated to protect groundwater sources from contamination.

 Managed Pressure Drilling (MPD) is defined by the International Association of Drilling Contractors (IADC) as “an adaptive drilling process used to more precisely control the annular pressure profile throughout the wellbore."
 The objectives of MPD are “to ascertain the downhole pressure environment limits and to manage the annular hydraulic pressure profile accordingly."

 History

+Earliest Record

 The earliest record of well drilling dates from 347 AD in China.
 Petroleum was used in ancient China for "lighting, as a lubricant for cart axles and the bearings of water-powered drop hammers, as a source of carbon for inksticks, and as a medical remedy for sores on humans and mange in animals."
 In ancient China, deep well drilling machines were in the forefront of brine well production by the 1st century BC.
 The ancient Chinese developed advanced sinking wells and were the first civilization to use a well-drilling machine and to use bamboo well casings to keep the holes open.